samof76/constantine/README.md

 Constantine is a single package that will help to capture, all the constants, of the world, physical or theoretical.
 - Radius of the earth
-- Planks constant
+- Plancks constant
-- Avegadro number
+- Avogadro number
 - Value of PI

 It could also include commodity constanst like.